kitttn/temptest/Hardware-Setup.md

 ####Configure Debug Adapter Boards

 1. Verify jumper is installed at JP15 pins 1-2.
-JP15 is located between CON2 (CPU) and CON3 (Bridge).
 This provides power to the JTAG interface.
 Pin 1 is denoted by a round solid dot on the board.
-2. Verify SW5 (RST_40uS) is positioned *away* from the SW5 label on the silkscreen.
+2. Verify SW5 is positioned *away* from the SW5 label on the silkscreen.
 This allows the ARM processor in the bridge chip to run.
 If SW5 is in the other position, the processor is held in reset.

 [Picture of debug board JP15 and SW5 settings](images/Debug-Adapter-Board-Rev-B-Setup.png)